An Elementary Characterization of Bargmann Invariants: Introduction

 Notice that the $n$-th Bargmann roots, as the $n$-th roots of any complex number, are unique up to a multiplicative factor $w_n^k$, where $w_n := e^{i\,2\pi / n}$ is a primitive root of unity, and $0 \leq k < n$.
 In other words, the sets $\RootSet{n}$, and $\RootSet{n, d}$ are closed under multiplication by $\omega_n$.

 For the study of Bargmann invariants, it is useful to define the Gram matrix $G_V$ with entries $(G_V)_{ij} = \braket{v_i}{v_j},$ where $V \in \mathcal H^n$ is a tuple of $n$ vectors.
-The matrix $G_V$ is positive semi-definite.
+The matrix $G_V$ is positive semi-definite, and its rank is equal to the dimension of the vector subspace spanned by the tuple $V$.
 If the states are normalized, the corresponding Gram matrix has unit diagonal entries and is said to be normalized.
-A complex number $z$ is a Bargmann invariant if and only if $z=G_{12} G_{23} \cdots G_{n,1}$ for some positive semi-definite matrix $G$ with ones on the diagonal~\cite{chefles04}.
+A complex number $z$ is a Bargmann invariant if and only if $z=G_{12} G_{23} \cdots G_{n1}$ for some positive semi-definite matrix $G$ with ones on the diagonal~\cite{chefles04}.

 In this work, we will deal with tuples of states that give rise to circulant Gram matrices.
 An $n\times n$ matrix $G$ is circulant if its rows are obtained from the first one by successive application of the cycle permutation $\sigma = (1,2,\ldots,n)$ i.e.,